LastingGiftFoods/LITA-Analyst-Class-Documentation-/README.md

 - What's the overall sales trend
 - Which products are top sallers
 - What are the products on peak sales

+### Data Analysis
+This is where we include some basic lines of code or queries or even some of the DAX expression used during your analysis